alexmilowski/data-science/activities/nosql-databases/README.md

 MongoDB is a JSON database that stores JSON "documents" in collections.
 The main data unit is a JSON object (i.e. a "document") which are organized by named collections.

-# 2.1 Setup a Database, Starting and Stopping #
+# 2.1 Setup a Database, Starting, and Stopping #

 If you haven't started MongoDB yet, there are two scripts to help you: